 What Is the Schedule?

-Registration opens in September and closes on October 6.
-We will be gathering every Sunday at the 10:30 am English Mass at St. Giles' followed by an hour-long, 12-1pm formation session led by Fr.
+Registration is now open and closes on September 30.
+We will be gathering (almost) every Thursday for a 7-9 PM formation session led by Fr.
 Lukasz at the Dominican priory (ul.
 Stolarska 12).
 Along with that, you will be invited to pray with us on Sundays at the 10:30 AM English Mass (whenever your schedule permits).
-The first meeting will take place on October 6.
-There will be winter break (December 22 - January 5).
-Easter falls on April 5 (catechumens Baptism), and Pentecost on May 31 (Confirmation, end of the program).
-Depending on the size of the group and the particular situation of this year's candidates, we may or may not be able to host a weekend out-of-town retreat.
+The first meeting will take place on Thursday, October 1, at 7 PM.
+There will be a winter break (Christmas through Epiphany).
+Easter falls on April 4 (catechumens' Baptism), and Pentecost on May 23 (Confirmation, end of the program).
+Depending on the pandemic, we may or may not be able to host a weekend out-of-town retreat.

 How Do I Sign Up?